-Gizan is known as one of the most hospitable areas in all of Saudi Arabia, so if you’re travelling here, then expect a warm welcome.
-Many of the locals are experts in perfumes and fragrances, while the fish markets are also some of the best you will ever see.
+Gizan is known as one of the most hospitable areas in all of Saudi Arabia, so if you’re travelling here, expect a warm welcome.
+Many of the locals are experts in perfumes and fragrances, while the fish markets are some of the best you will ever see.

 There are many places to go, things to do and restaurants to dine at throughout Gizan – this guide will tell you all you need to know.

 You can visit our homepage at www.flynas.com/en and book your cheap flight to Gizan.

 There are many beautiful regions within Gizan.
 There are miles of mountainous areas, forests and stunning coastlines.
 We’ve picked the top 5 activities for you to enjoy in Gizan: